fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 #### Primary Schema ####
 The [Primary Schema](../PrimarySchemaForPreferencesFramework.md) is a document that defines the preferences for the Editor.
-The Primary Schema for our example Editor is defined in the `schemas/primary.js` file using the JSON format
-(you can learn about JSON at http://json.org/):
+The Primary Schema for our example Editor is defined in the `schemas/primary.js` file using the JSON schema format (you can learn about JSON schemas at http://json-schema.org/):

 ```javascript
 /**